sentrychris/vigil-collector/README.md

 cargo build --release
 ```

-`target/release/vigil-collector` is a self-contained executable — the dashboard
+`target/release/vigil-collector` is a self-contained executable — the
-HTML, favicon, and every runtime dependency are baked in.
-No `_MEI*` extraction
+dashboard HTML, favicon, and every runtime dependency are baked in.
+Stripped
-on startup (unlike PyInstaller).
+binary is ~5.5 MB.

 For a fully static binary on Linux: